"I don't care about your job, and—"

 "You are a stupid cow!"

 I curled my tail around me, sensing an argument rising to its peak.
 The lady with the salmon left her mouth open; a fly could go inside and choke her.
 She had her eyes flooded with water, but not a single drop flowed down her cheeks.
-Her brows knitted together as the man glared, the tension building up.
+She had her brows knitted together as the man glared, the tension building up inside her head.
 He planted his feet on the concrete floor and crossed his arms.
 My nose wrinkled at the scent of blood being absorbed by a white cotton shirt.
 I watched silently, lurking by the mailbox, and waited for the next thing that happened.

 "What did you just call me?"
 She asked.